nishitdudeja23/Supply-Chain-Optimisation-using-Python/README.md

 ## Supply Chain Optimization with Python
-*Find the optimal locations of your manufacturing facilities to meet your customers’ demand and reduce production costs*
+*Finding the optimal locations for manufacturing facilities to meet customers’ demand and reduce production costs*

 ### Article
 In this, I present a simple methodology using Linear Programming for Supply Chain Optimization considering